timmc/single/README.md

 ## Code guide

 - util.js provides some basic JS facilities
-- patch.js provides movement functions
+- movement.js provides movement functions
 - sequences.js provides some sample sequences

 ## Disclaimer

 This code *really* does not come with a warranty or claim of fitness.
 In particular, you run a good chance of breaking the robot if you are not careful with this code, or even if you are.
+(I mean, more so than just driving it normally!)